 There is nothing mysterious about this.
 Under the sharply rising tax rates during the Woodrow Wilson administration, fewer and fewer people reported high taxable incomes, whether by putting their money into tax-exempt securities or by any of the other ways of rearranging their financial affairs to minimize their tax liability.
 Under Woodrow Wilson's escalating income tax rates, to pay for the high costs of the First World War, the number of people reporting taxable incomes of more than \$300,000-a huge sum in the money of that era-declined from well over a thousand in 1916 to fewer than three hundred in 1921.
 The total amount of taxable income earned by people making over \$300,000 declined by more than four-fifths during those years.
-Since these were years of generally rising incomes, as Mellon pointed out, there was no reason to believe that the wealthy were suddenly suffering drastic reductions in their own incomes, but considerable reason to believe that they were receiving tax-exempt incomes that did not have to be reported under existing laws at that time.
+Since these were years of generally rising incomes, as Mellon pointed out, there was no reason to believe that the wealthy were suddenly suffering drastic reductions in their own incomes, to be reported under existing laws at that time.

-By the Treasury Department's estimate, the money invested in taxexempt securities had nearly tripled in a decade.
+By the Treasury Department's estimate, the money invested in tax-exempt securities had nearly tripled in a decade.
 The total value of these securities was almost three times the size of the federal government's annual budget and more than half as large as the national debt.
 Andrew Mellon pointed out that "the man of large income has tended more and more to invest his capital in such a way that the tax collector cannot reach it."
-The value of tax-exempt securities, he said, "will be greatest in the case of the wealthiest taxpayer" and will be "relatively worthless" to a small investor, so that the cost of such tax losses by the government must fall on those other taxpayers "who do not or cannot take refuge in taxexempt securities."
+The value of tax-exempt securities, he said, "will be greatest in the case of the wealthiest taxpayer" and will be "relatively worthless" to a small investor, so that the cost of such tax losses by the government must fall on those other taxpayers "who do not or cannot take refuge in tax-exempt securities."
 Mellon called it an "almost grotesque" result to have "higher taxes on all the rest in order to make up the resulting deficiency in the revenues."
+42

-Secretary Mellon repeatedly sought to get Congress to end taxexemptions for municipal bonds and other securities, $\frac{43}{10}$ pointing out the inefficiencies in the economy that such securities created. $\frac{44}{10}$ He also found it "repugnant" in a democracy that there should be "a class in the community which cannot be reached for tax purposes."
+Secretary Mellon repeatedly sought to get Congress to end tax-exemptions for municipal bonds and other securities, pointing out the inefficiencies in the economy that such securities created.
+He also found it "repugnant" in a democracy that there should be "a class in the community which cannot be reached for tax purposes."
 Secretary Mellon said: "It is incredible that a system of taxation which permits a man with an income of \$1,000,000 a year to pay not one cent to the support of his Government should remain unaltered."